Analysis | Why Does the World Need So Many Cars, Anyway?

 The cutbacks have come hard and fast: The world’s largest automaker, Toyota Motor Corp., this month revised down its production forecast for the year.
 Other Japanese manufacturers such as Nissan Motor Co. and Honda Motor Co. have done the same, bringing the combined figure to over 1 million cars.
-In the U.K., output fell sharply in July, marking the worst performance in that month since 1956.
-In the U.S., supply was 50% below last year’s level and 70% below 2019 at end of August, according to Cox Automotive.
-Meanwhile production could be lowered by more than 450,000 vehicles in North America in the second half of the year – and 1.5 million units for the whole year.
+In the U.K., output fell sharply in July, marking the worst performance in that month since 1956, while production could be lowered by 1.5 million units for the whole year in North America.
+Europe’s new car sales in August dropped 18% from a year earlier, following a 23% fall the previous month.

 The prospect of fewer cars rolling off production lines may be troubling.
 However, this is what was supposed to happen, even before the shock of the pandemic.
 “Peak car” was imminent, if not already realized.
 In that context, having fewer vehicles isn’t necessarily a bad thing — and, perhaps, should be considered the new normal.